 A new town site-guide can accompany you on one of three guided walking tours of Dawson or just as a classy souvenir of The Dawson Historical Complex National Historic Site.
-Also available is a Klondike goldfields site-guide featuring The Dredge No. 4 and Discovery Claim National Historic Sites.
-Available in English and French.
+Also available is a Klondike goldfields site-guide featuring The Dredge No. 4 and Discovery Claim National Historic Sites, available in English, French, German and Japanese.

 Find these helpful site-guides and more at the Visitor's Information Centre on Front St. from 9am to 5pm daily during the operational season.

 Find the Red Chairs of the Klondike National Historic Sites!

 © Parks Canada

 The Red Chairs Experience Program is intended to provide opportunities to connect with nature, and to experience the most unique and treasured places within Canada.
 Visitors are encouraged to seek out the “Red Chairs” to enjoy these special places and to share their experience through social media and other communication channels.